Workiva/over_react/doc/wrapping_js_components.md

 1. The correct API is `uiJsComponent` instead of `uiFunction`
 1. `ReactJsComponentFactoryProxy(_jsSomeJsComponent)` is passed in instead of a function

 The most notable difference is number 2. `_jsSomeJsComponent` is a JS interop variable created to reference the JS component itself.
-That JS variable is something we'll dive deeper into later in the [Adding the JS Variable section](#adding-the-js-variable).
+That JS variable is something we'll dive deeper into in the [Adding the JS Variable section](#adding-the-js-variable).

 The `ReactJsComponentFactoryProxy` is a wrapper for the JS component that understands how to create, within Dart, a React element from the JS component.
 As far as what's necessary to know for creating these components, that's it.
 The syntax is basically boilerplate that can be copy and pasted from component to component, just changing the JS variable to match the new component.